EXPLORING THE WORLD OF STRUCTURAL HIV STIGMA

 Our work towards combatting structural stigma

-Through the Positive Action programme, funding is being provided to community based organisations for “know your rights” campaigns and advocacy in addressing human rights related barriers.
+Through the Positive Action programme, funding is being provided to community-based organisations for “know your rights” campaigns and advocacy in addressing human rights related barriers.
+Find out more about our commitment to fighting HIV stigma.